 What is the Ability to Work Fund?

-This is a €1.5 million fund created by Social Innovation Fund Ireland (SIFI) in partnership with State Street and the Department of Employment Affairs and Social Protection via the Dormant Accounts Fund.
+This is a €1.5 million fund created by Social Innovation Fund Ireland (SIFI) in partnership with State Street and the Government of Ireland.

 The Ability to Work Fund will support not-for-profit organisations to empower more people with disabilities to gain employment.
 A disability might be a physical or intellectual disability, a learning disability, or a disability due to traumatic brain injury or a mental health condition.
 The funding will be available over three years, from 2020 to 2023.